Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Discussion

 \subsubsection{Consider privacy compliance in other markets}

-As discussed in \S\ref{Legal}, participants expressed the need for a stronger understanding of legal and cultural differences across international markets (e.g., EU countries) to design smart home devices that are both compliant and aligned with local privacy norms—such as individual rights versus national security priorities.
-Since many Chinese-developed devices are exported globally, it is essential for marketing and compliance teams to conduct workshops that inform product teams about regional privacy laws (e.g., GDPR) and cultural expectations.
+As discussed in \S\ref{Legal}, participants emphasized the need for a deeper understanding of legal and cultural differences across international markets (e.g., EU countries) in order to design smart home devices that are both compliant and aligned with local privacy norms.
 We recommend adopting a user-centered, culturally-adaptive privacy-by-design framework or approach that includes conducting privacy impact assessments with culturally-specific adaptations, which would be beneficial in contexts or countries where collectivist values and weaker individual privacy regulations dominate.
-Engaging users from different regions early—through collaboration with local stakeholders and culturally diverse usability testing—can help identify privacy and usability concerns.
+Engaging users from different regions---through collaboration with local stakeholders and culturally diverse usability testing---can help identify privacy and usability concerns.
 Customizing privacy settings for specific markets is especially important in regions where privacy regulations are still developing, such as Southeast Asia, the Middle East, and Africa~\cite{albayaydh2024innovative,albayaydh2024co,sambasivan2018privacy,ha2023digital,mienye2024artificial}.

+Our findings also revealed that a small number of our participants (e.g., P12) were involved in designing smart home products for overseas customers.
+These participants developed stronger privacy awareness through engagement with international regulations such as GDPR.
+This exposure shaped their global compliance strategies and influenced domestic design practices, with GDPR often serving as a benchmark for meeting or exceeding standards in other regions, such as India or Latin America.
+However, this transnational orientation created tensions between international legal expectations and local user norms or marketability concerns.
+To navigate these challenges, participants emphasized the value of internal workshops to help teams better understand and localize privacy expectations across regions.